 At RoboCom, Ray has continued to play a key role in various projects including most recently, the development of the iNET Link Manager supporting the next generation of networking communications for military test ranges, and a channel access protocol to support Navy networked operations for an Anti-Jam data collection waveform.

-Bob has over 30 years of system level design and software development experience.
-He helped start RoboCom in 2009.
+Bob has over 34 years of system level design and software development experience.

 Prior to becoming a software engineering and development consultant, Bob worked for decades as an employee for LanVision Inc. in Cincinnati, Ohio, Northrop Grumman Xetron in Cincinnati, Ohio, and Harris Corporation Government Aeropace Systems Division in Melbourne, Florida.